ikvk/imap_tools/README.rst

 Actions with folders
 ^^^^^^^^^^^^^^^^^^^^

-BaseMailBox.login has initial_folder arg, that is "INBOX" by default, use None for not set folder on login.
+BaseMailBox.login/xoauth2 has initial_folder arg, that is "INBOX" by default, use None for not set folder on login.

 .. code-block:: python